Studio Wildcard: History

 By February 2016, Studio Wildcard employed 60 people at its office in Bellevue, Washington.
 By May, there were 25 employees in Seattle and 10 in Gainesville, Florida.
 Ark, which had been in early access since 2015, was released in August 2017.
 For PixArk, a spin-off developed by Snail Games and announced in 2018, Studio Wildcard provided "design and technical input".
 At The Game Awards 2018, Studio Wildcard announced Atlas, a massively multiplayer online game featuring pirates.
 To develop Atlas, Studio Wildcard had set up a sister studio, Grapeshot Games, and run a one-year-long recruitment phase to ensure that the development of the game was not coming at the expense of Ark.
 A sequel to Ark, Ark II, was announced at The Game Awards 2020.
 Vin Diesel, who stars in Ark II, joined Studio Wildcard as "president of creative convergence" (executive producer) to oversee the game.
+In October 2023, Studio Wildcard was said to facilitate the re-release of massive multiplayer online game Myth of Empires by Angela Game.